 Intervention gone wrong

-The Social Thinking Methodology provides concepts, frameworks, strategies, and tools for social learners, both neurotypical and neurodivergent.
-But, some components of the methodology are not a match for all types of learners, and to use this work as a blanket social intervention is to use it incorrectly.
-Those who benefit from the STM treatment are those who have the ability to “think about thinking” (metacognition) and “talk about thoughts and language” (regardless of the mode: verbal language, AAC, sign language, etc.).
-Unfortunately, there are those who implement components of the Social Thinking Methodology in a behavioral, punitive, or corrective manner, bypassing the intentions of the goals of the individual, as a fast track to enforce compliance or how to “behave” based on the goals of the adult, teacher, or therapist.
-We have not designed, nor intended any part of the methodology for this kind of intervention and application.
+The Social Thinking Methodology provides concepts, visual teaching frameworks, strategies, and tools for social learners, both neurotypical and Neurodivergent.
+But some components of the methodology are not a match for all types of learners, and to use this work as a blanket social intervention is to use it incorrectly.
+Those who benefit from components of the STM are those who can “think about thinking” (metacognition) and “talk about thoughts and language” (regardless of the mode: verbal language, AAC, sign language, etc.).
+Unfortunately, some have been reported to implement components of the Social Thinking Methodology in a behavioral, punitive, or corrective manner, bypassing the intentions of the goals of the individual, as a fast track to enforce compliance or how to “behave” based on the goals of the adult, teacher, or therapist.
+No part of the methodology is ever intended for this kind of application.
 Instead, the focus should be on how individuals learn, their unique brain differences, their own social goals, and ways to meet those goals.
 Teaching should be proactive, slow, deep, and authentic.

-We know we can’t control what people do with our work and the STM, but we continue to share and clarify with articles, updates to printed products, online trainings, and other media.
-While regrettable, there will always be trolls, the ill-informed, critics, and those who take comments or clips out of context or use outdated material to make a point.
+We know we can’t control what people do with our work, but we continue to share and clarify with articles, updates to printed products, online trainings, and other media.
+While regrettable, there will always be trolls, ill-informed, critics, and those who take comments or clips out of context or use outdated material to make a point.
 We admittedly have made mistakes in how we’ve written or talked about our work in the past, but we have learned and evolved throughout the past 25 years.
-Those who dip into Internet archives, retrieve old publications, and dig up outdated PowerPoints to find material that does not reflect the evolution of the Social Thinking Methodology, will no doubt find fodder to perpetually criticize the work.
-It’s easy to criticize if the point is to hold one another accountable for every comment, article, or video.
-Instead, we urge you to focus on the fact that we continue to learn and evolve in our thinking based on the latest research, our work with both neurodivergent and neurotypical learners and their families, and our clinical expertise.
+Those who dip into Internet archives, retrieve old publications, and dig up outdated PowerPoints to find material that does not reflect the evolution of the Social Thinking Methodology, will no doubt find fodder to perpetually criticize.
+Instead, we urge you to focus on the fact that we continue to learn and evolve in our thinking based on the latest research, our work with both Neurodivergent and neurotypical learners and their families, and our clinical expertise.
 It is our mission to continue this evolution toward informed and effective understanding and practice, just as all of us are expected to socially evolve over the course of our lives.

 The Big Picture